kheehing/sos_nyp_fypj_flutter/README.md

   For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+### Installing flutter
+[Installing with this guide](https://www.youtube.com/watch?v=lBR1jWW8cMc) or you can find other tutorial to your like.
+I would reccomand you starting a new project, and try out how how to code in dart with flutter, before resuming on the codes.
+You can try to connect to a firebase just to see how it works.

 ### [Flutter Packages](https://pub.dev/flutter)
 I couldn't access via chrome when using school's Internet/Wifi so i'm usig Tor browser when finding the packages update.